Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/workspaces.md

 ### Creating a Workspace

-Creating a new workspace in Slingshot can be done is just a few easy steps!
+Creating a new workspace in Slingshot can be done in just a few easy steps!

-1. To start creating a new workspace Click the “+ Add” button in the left navigation at the top of your workspace list.
+1. To create a new workspace, click the “+ Add” button in the left navigation at the top of your workspace list.
 2. From the “Join or Create a Workspace” dialog box you will see public workspaces you can join within your organization.
 To create a new one, click the “+ Create Workspace” button.
 3. Then enter the information for your workspace, turn off any tabs that don’t fit the workspace use case, then click the “Create” button.
 4. Next, add members to your workspace.
-You can do this later by closing the dialog box.
+You can also do this later by closing the dialog box.

-5. And that’s it!
+And that’s it!
 You have successfully created your first workspace and shared it with members to begin collaborating.

 ### Creating Projects
 You can add projects from the project tab using the blue “+ Project” button.
 From here, you will follow the same steps as Creating a Workspace.